Capstone-Projects-2024-Spring/project-smartweights/documentation/docs/requirements/features-and-requirements.md

 - Users can click on a button to share an image of their virtual pet along with other accolades to share with friends.
 - To keep users more engaged
     - Challenge tab - a weekly and monthly challenge that users can do to earn free pet items or in-game currency.
+- The user must be able to recalibrate the sensors by pressing a button in the application.
+- The user must be able to calibrate their start position and informing the application through voice commands
+- The user must be able to enter the weight of their dumbbell through a text entry.
+- The user must be able to customize their in-app settings, in a separate settings tab through toggles and buttons.
+    - notifications, apple health
+- The user must be able to go to a user information page and set their nutrition goals and their body measurements.
+The user will be able to create a workout plan.

 ## Nonfunctional Requirements
 - The mobile app will start up relatively quick